Why Is This Place so Great?

 If you’re looking to visit a city for its historical purposes, Xi’an should definitely be on your list.
 Known as the most ancient city in China, travelers should be prepared to see the changes between Chinese imperial times, for Xi’an was once home to emperors for over a thousand years throughout the Qin, Han, Tang, and Ming dynasties.
 This city was also the Eastern terminus of the Silk Road, which was in use for international trade from 130 BC to 1453 AD; thus, Xi’an became a melting pot of cultures and religion that has been retained to this day.
 Just north of the city center, you’ll be able to find a vast Muslim community with its streets lined with stalls selling mostly authentic food, but you’ll also find some souvenirs too.

-For Luxury Choose: Sofitel Xian on Renmin Square
+Luxury Hotel: Sofitel Xian on Renmin Square

 Photo of the Hotel’s Superior Room.
 Courtesy of Sofitel Xian on Renmin Square